jdmonaco/floyd-simulator/README.md

-# Floyd -- Declarative spiking network simulator
+# Floyd &mdash; Extensible, declarative, and interactive neuronal network simulator

 This is a placeholder README document.
 More to come!